nirajpant07/TaskManagerCLI/ARCHITECTURE.md

 - Comprehensive error handling
 - Automatic backup system
 - Graceful degradation for failures
+- **User-friendly exit workflow**: Ensures users are prompted to end their workday and handle active tasks, reducing data loss and improving workflow continuity
+- **Note:** The goodbye popup is only reliably shown on `!exit` or Ctrl+C, not when closing the console window with the X button due to OS limitations

 ## 📊 HTML Report Generator & Tooltip System